anguaive/typelonger/README.md

    by the [osu!](https://osu.ppy.sh/help/wiki/FAQ) Performance Points system)

 ## Potential setbacks
- - copyright infringement
- - formatting:
+ - copyright infringement - a lot of books and publications are subjects of copyright, which may have a severe impact on the amount and range of books <code>typelonger</code> can use as source material